Consistency conditions for brane tilings: Dimer configurations

-is an $i$-cyclic $A_F$-module with the required height function. \end{proof} Let $D$ be a dimer configuration on $\tilde{F}$.
-We say that a loop $\mathcal{L}$ is \textit{obtainable} from $D$ if alternating edges of $\mathcal{L}$ belong to $D$.
-It is clear enough that the set of dimer configurations $D'$ on $\tilde{F}$ that are asymptotic to $D$ is in 1-1 correspondence with the set of sets of disjoint obtainable loops in $\tilde{F}$.
-This correspondence is realised via the construction $h(D,D')$.
-We are finally in a position to prove Theorem (\ref{asymptoticdimers}), since we have reduced it to the following Proposition: \begin{prop} For every consistent brane tiling $F$ on a surface of genus at least $1$, and every choice of a tile $i_0\in~\tilde{F}$, there is a unique dimer configuration $D_{F,i_0}$ for the 1-skeleton $\tilde{\Gamma}$ of $\tilde{F}$, such that the obtainable loops of $D_{F,i_0}$ are exactly the loops corresponding to height functions of bungalows. \end{prop}
+Since each loop $\mathcal{L}_s$ of $\mathcal{L}$ is the height function of a module, it follows that if $j_0$ is a tile contained in $\mathcal{L}_s$ and $u$ is a minimal path from $i_0$ to $j_0$, $u$ is contained entirely in $\mathcal{L}_s$.
+We deduce that if $u$ is a path starting at $i_0$ that crosses $n$ of the loops at least twice, then $u$ factors as $u\sim v\omega_{h(u)}^n$ for some minimal $v$.
+It follows that the set of equivalence classes of paths that are not in $\Omega$ is closed under extension of paths, and so $\Omega$ is the basis for an $i$-cyclic module. \end{proof} Let $D$ be a dimer configuration on $\tilde{\Gamma}$, the 1-skeleton of $\tilde{F}$.
+We say that an oriented loop $\mathcal{L}$ is \textit{obtainable} from $D$ if alternating edges of $\mathcal{L}$ belong to $D$, and the edges belonging to $D$ are directed from black to white vertices.
+The construction of $h(D,-)$ gives a correspondence between dimer configurations that are asymptotic to $D$, and finite sets of obtainable loops of $D$.
+We are finally in a position to prove Theorem (\ref{asymptoticdimers}), since we have reduced it to the following proposition: \begin{prop} For every consistent brane tiling $F$ on a surface of genus at least $1$, and every choice of a tile $i_0\in~\tilde{F}$, there is a unique dimer configuration $D_{F,i_0}$ for the 1-skeleton of $\tilde{F}$, such that the obtainable loops of $D_{F,i_0}$ are exactly the loops corresponding to height functions of bungalows. \end{prop}

-\begin{proof} We extend the partial order $<_i$ to a total order $<$, and obtain in this way a function $\kappa$ from the tiles in $\tilde{F}$ to $\mathbb{N}$.
-Let $\mathfrak{T_n}=\kappa^{-1}([1,...,n])$.
-We assume that we have constructed a dimer configuration $D_n$ on $\mathfrak{T_n}$ satsifying the condition above - the set of loops in the 1-skeleton of $\mathfrak{T_n}$ with alternating edges in $D_n$ is in bijective correspondence with the set of loops in the 1-skeleton of $\mathfrak{T_n}$ that arise from bungalows.
+\begin{proof} We extend the partial order $<_{i_0}$ to a total order, which we will denote $<$, and obtain in this way a function $\kappa$ from the tiles in $\tilde{F}$ to $\mathbb{N}$.
+Let $\mathfrak{T_n}=\kappa^{-1}([1,\ldots,n])$.
+We assume that we have constructed a dimer configuration $D_n$ on $\mathfrak{T_n}$ satsifying the condition above - the set of obtainable loops of $D_n$ in the 1-skeleton of $\mathfrak{T_n}$ is in bijective correspondence with the set of loops in the 1-skeleton of $\mathfrak{T_n}$ that arise from bungalows.
 For $n=1$, existence and uniqueness of this configuration is clear.\smallbreak Note that the boundary of $\mathfrak{T_n}$ is the loop corresponding to the bungalow which is the cokernel of the map